ayxcodes/ayxcodes/README.md

 I'm a 27-year-old coding enthusiast diving headfirst into the world of programming.
 I recently started this journey to challenge myself, learn new skills and explore the exciting possibilities of tech.✨

 🌞 **Fun facts:**
-- i'm actually working in healthcare
+- i actually work in healthcare
 - i like lifting heavy circles
 - dragonball is my favorite anime